The 20 Best West Syndrome Doctors Near Me

 English

-Elia Knight is a Pediatrics provider in Cleveland, Ohio.
+Elia Knight is a Pediatrics provider practicing medicine in Cleveland, Ohio.
 Dr. Knight is rated as an Elite provider by MediFind in the treatment of West Syndrome.
-Her top areas of expertise are CDKL5 Deficiency Disorder, West Syndrome, Seizures, and Epilepsy.
+She is also highly rated in 107 other conditions, according to our data.
+Her clinical expertise encompasses CDKL5 Deficiency Disorder, West Syndrome, Seizures, and Epilepsy.
+Dr. Knight is board certified in American Board Of Psychiatry And Neurology, 2013.

 Learn about our expert tiers